-Pokémon Go Eggs and how to hatch them faster — Updated for Gen 2
+Pokémon Go Eggs and how to hatch them faster — Updated for June!

 Reader comments

-Pokémon Go Eggs and how to hatch them faster — Updated for Gen 2
+Pokémon Go Eggs and how to hatch them faster — Updated for June!

 I have tested hatching during the previous/first change over.
 Everything I had was from the original distribution, before the first change.
 I did not get any new eggs until I hatched everything I had.
 I had several 10 km and incubators for them, a couple 5 km, and a few 2 km eggs.
 It wasn't too bad to go through them.